Factbox: Global efforts to develop vaccines, drugs to fight the coronavirus

 To speed access to treatments, researchers are repurposing a number of existing drugs in hope of finding something that works against the new virus.

-BioCryst Pharmaceuticals Inc’s Galidesivir works by interfering with a virus’ ability to replicate.
+BioCryst Pharmaceuticals Inc’s (BCRX.O) Galidesivir works by interfering with a virus’ ability to replicate.
 The antiviral has shown promise in a range of viruses, including cononaviruses, and proven to be safe in healthy volunteers.
 The work is backed by BARDA.

-Regeneron Pharmaceuticals Inc is developing REGN3048-3051, a combination of two antibodies developed from immunized mice that have been genetically altered to produce “humanized” antibodies.
+Regeneron Pharmaceuticals Inc (REGN.O) is developing REGN3048-3051, a combination of two antibodies developed from immunized mice that have been genetically altered to produce “humanized” antibodies.
 The work expands on Regeneron’s partnership with the U.S. Department of Health and Human Services for a related coronavirus.
 Regeneron will test its drug in humans through the National Institute of Allergy and Infectious Diseases (NIAID).

-Gilead Sciences Inc’s remdesivir is an antiviral that failed against Ebola, but has shown promise in monkeys against a related coronavirus.
+Gilead Sciences Inc’s (GILD.O) remdesivir is an antiviral that failed against Ebola, but has shown promise in monkeys against a related coronavirus.
 Gilead has partnered with Chinese researchers to conduct two clinical trials coordinated by the China-Japan Friendship Hospital in Beijing.
 The studies were expected to be completed in April.

-Chinese officials are testing AbbVie’s two-drug HIV treatment Kaletra, which is designed to keep HIV from replicating in people.
+Chinese officials are testing AbbVie’s (ABBV.N) two-drug HIV treatment Kaletra, which is designed to keep HIV from replicating in people.
 The hope is that it will do the same with the new coronavirus.

 The antiviral favipiravir from Japan’s Toyama Chemical was developed to fight RNA viruses such as the new coronavirus.
 It has shown preliminary efficacy in a 70-patient clinical trial in Shenzhen city, officials said on Saturday.